lemoinef/deep_learning/Week 2/README.md

 ## Structure

-This week, we had 2 lessons:
+This week, we had 2 lessons and 1 project:

 - Siraj's Neural Network
 - Intro to Neural Networks